-We work with research charities, including the Stroke Association, and patient support organisations to ensure that studies meet patient needs and are successfully delivered in the NHS.
+We work with research charities and patient support organisations to ensure that studies meet patient needs and are successfully delivered in the NHS.

-Collaboration with other clinical specialties is integral to service delivery and research into stroke.
-We work closely with other specialties, such as: Cardiovascular, Injuries and emergencies, Haematology, Primary care, and Dementias and neuro-degeneration.
-This provides access to support and expertise which helps to maximise opportunities for recruitment of study participants.
+As collaboration with other clinical specialties is integral to service delivery and research into stroke, we work closely with other specialties including Cardiovascular, Injuries and emergencies, Haematology, Primary Care, and Dementias and Neuro-degeneration.

 British Heart Foundation is the nation's heart charity and the largest independent funder of cardiovascular research.